 11- There was a smaller pool with warmer water and a small entrance for the initial washing of the people; the quality of its water, in some baths, was not so good.

 12- A public place used as the water closet or toilet called; Kor-va-Maval'.

 13- The lighting system was also of high importance during the day, by some particular natural lighting systems called; Jam Khaneh made of earthenWare.
 They were in the form of hemispheric shapes with tens of small openings that were covered by small convex glasses which optically functioned as convergent lenses for conducting the concentrated light indoors to light up and disinfect.
 At nights and in the early mornings, there was a lighting system lit up by burning oil in some tiny particular places, consisting of a small lamp made of plaster burning tallow called; Pieh Souze (tallow-burner)

 14- The initial space of the bath (Bineh) should be clean enough to make it possible for individuals to say their prayer before sunrise or sunset, after being washed there.

 15- There was a particular chamber for the towels.

-17-The hydraulic system, including a wooden wheel and a big pail, was installed over a well and a ramp on the adjoining part, and was run sometimes by the movement of a caw based on the gravitational force.
-A basin filled with water, which designed in a higher level than the other reservoirs, was connected to them by an earthenware (baked) piping system, called Tanbusheh, to feed them).
+17-The hydraulic system, including a wooden wheel and a big pail, was installed over a well and a ramp on the adjoining part and was run sometimes by the movement of a caw based on the gravitational force.
+A basin filled with water, which was designed at a higher level than the other reservoirs, was connected to them by an earthenware (baked) piping system, called Tanbusheh, to feed them).

 The baths were also regarded as the initial and terminal points for travelers who decided to come back to the city or to leave it to take a trip, for cleaning their bodies from the dust of the road.